Chufa-The Savior of Sedges

 Not A Nutsedge

-This chufa is a tropical annual grass which does not flower, produce seed or is winter hardy in Michigan whether the soils freezes or not.
-At this time the taxonomy has it as a subspecies called ‘sativa’ but some scientists want to classify as a separate species.
-It is not a serious weed or any weed of any magnitude and cannot spread on its own.
-This information is frequently copied by writers who have never grown chufa and likely have never seen the plant in real life.
-It has to be replanted like any annual.
-The images on line are often wrong and do not reflect actual chufa because once again it is thought of as a nutsedge.
-Instead the flowering is the perennial yellow nutsedge not chufa.
-For a while, there were a few laws put in place which led to the removal of the chufa from store shelves and on line sales in some states in the wildlife sector.
+For a while, there were a few laws put in place which led to the removal of the chufa from the store shelves and on line sales in some states in the wildlife sector.
 People are unjustifiably paranoid about chufa.
-Chufa is not nutsedge in the way the herbicide companies advertise it but it is the same species and that is the source of the confusion.
-This leads us directly on the path of good intentions which then becomes the path to Hell.
-In the process it eliminates a great crop plant by spreading false information.
-The wildlife industry followed the regulation to a certain extent but when I checked, it wasn’t enforced as far as I could tell.
-I still found it for sale locally during this time.
+Chufa is not nutsedge in the way the herbicide companies advertise it.
+However, it is listed as the same species and that is the source of the confusion.
+This leads us directly on the path of good intentions which then becomes the path to hell in terms of crop biodiversity.
+In this regulatory process it eliminates a great crop plant by spreading false information.
+The wildlife industry followed the regulation to a certain extent but when I checked, it wasn’t enforced as I still found it for sale locally during this time.
 It is possible this is still an issue in some states for those still going down the path of good intentions.

 Gardening With the Chufa